Progress report on Afghanistan

 At a demonstration in Kabul

-The German Government has adopted its new progress report on the situation in Afghanistan.
-The report describes the current situation in the country, outlines the different forms of international involvement and offers an outlook on upcoming events.
+The purpose of the German Government’s progress reports is to provide information to the German Bundestag.
+They describe the current situation in the country, outline the international engagement and provide an overview of forthcoming events.
 Germany is and will remain one of Afghanistan’s most important partners.
-German troops still represent the third largest international contingent in the country.
-Furthermore, Germany is the third-largest contributor of funds for civilian reconstruction and the promotion of Afghanistan’s development.
+Our country continues to provide the third largest international contingent in Afghanistan.
+Furthermore, Germany is the third-largest contributor of funds for civilian reconstruction and the promotion of the country’s development.
 This is why an annual report to review Germany’s engagement and chart its future course is so important.
-In the meantime an interim report has been published, which is not yet available in English.

 Afghan police checking a car and its occupants in Kabul